 The aim of the grievance mechanism is to establish a system to receive and facilitate resolution of the stakeholder's concerns and grievances about the Project's environmental and social performance.
 The grievance mechanism has the Affected Communities as its primary beneficiaries.
 It seeks to resolve concerns promptly, using an understandable and transparent consultative process that is culturally appropriate and readily accessible at no cost and without retribution to the party that originated the issue or concern.
 The mechanism will not impede access to judicial or administrative remedies.

-MASEN is the entity responsible for the implementation of the Grievance Mechanisms for external stakeholders for the NOORo Solar Power Complex.
-ACWA Power is the entity responsible for the implementation of the Grievance Mechanisms for NOORo IV (in addition to NOORo I, II & III).
+MASEN is the entity responsible for the implementation of the Grievance Mechanisms for external stakeholders for the Boujdour Project.

 The grievance mechanism for the project will comply with the following principles: